An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

+In this section, we will compare the canonical model structure with the limits of the tower of $\pi$ functors as considered in \cref{subsec:truncation}.

+Given a strict $\infty$-category $C$, it is possible to define an $(\infty,m)$ localization $\pi_m X$, and this defines an object of the limit of the tower of $\pi$ functors.
+But this construction does not produce an equivalence between this limit and the canonical model structure, contrary to what seemed to have been believed previously.
+Here we are using ``limit'' as ``the (homotopy) limit of the corresponding tower of associated $(\infty,1)$-categories,'' without referring to any specific model.

-In this section, we will compare the folk model structure with the limits of the tower of $\pi$ functor as considered in \cref{subsec:truncation}.
-We will show that they are not equivalent by building a morphism that is not an equivalence of the folk model structure, but become invertible in the limit of the $\pi$-tower.
-It seems unlikely that the limit of the $\pi$-tower is actually equivalent to any localization of the inductive model structure, though we have not been able to give an argument general enough to show this.
+We will show this by building a {morphism $C_\infty \to D_\infty$} that is not an equivalence of the {coinductive} model structure, but becomes invertible in the limit of the $\pi$-tower.
+Though we believe this is not the case, this still leaves open the possibility that the limit of the $\pi$-tower is equivalent to a further localization of the coinductive left semi-model structure, where this morphism (and probably others) would become invertible.
+If this were the case, then the limit of the $\pi$-tower would be equivalent to a localization $\icat_\can$.

-More precisely, we will show: \begin{prop} There exist a morphism $f$ between cofibrant $\infty$-marked $\infty$-category such that \begin{enumerate} \item $f$ is not a weak equivalence of the coinductive model structure on $\infty$-marked $\infty$-categories defined in \cref{def:coinductively_invertible}, \item for all integer $n$, $\pi_nf$ is a weak equivalence of the saturated inductive model structure on $n$-marked $\infty$-categories defined in \cref{theo:saturated_inductive_model_structure}. \end{enumerate} \end{prop} As an immediate consequence, we get: \begin{cor} The $(\infty,1)$-functor from the $(\infty,1)$-categories associated to the folk model structure to the limit of the $(\infty,1)$-categories associated to the saturated inductive model structure for the $n$-marked defined in \cref{theo:saturated_inductive_model_structure}, and induced for all $n$ by the left Quillen functor $\pi_n:\icat^{\infty}\to \icat^{n}$, is not an equivalence. \end{cor}
+More precisely, we will show: \begin{prop} There exists a morphism $f:C_\infty \to D_\infty$ between cofibrant $\infty$-marked $\infty$-categories such that \begin{enumerate} \item $f$ is not a weak equivalence in the coinductive left semi-model structure on $\infty$-marked $\infty$-categories defined in \cref{def:coinductively_invertible}, \item for all integers $n$, $\pi_nf$ is a weak equivalence in the saturated inductive left semi-model structure on $n$-marked $\infty$-categories defined in \cref{theo:saturated_inductive_model_structure}. \end{enumerate} \end{prop} As an immediate consequence, we get: \begin{cor}